matteodefelice/energy-climate-cookbook/readme.md

-# README
+# Energy & Climate cookbook

 The notebooks in this repository are recipes for energy and climate modelers.
 They require open source software and they can run locally or online (Google Colab).

-The notebooks are used as training material for the [Next Generation Challenges in Energy-Climate Modelling Workshop](https://research.reading.ac.uk/met-energy/next-generation-challenges-workshop/next-generation-energy-climate-modelling-2024/)
+The notebooks have been used as training material for the [Next Generation Challenges in Energy-Climate Modelling Workshop](https://research.reading.ac.uk/met-energy/next-generation-challenges-workshop/next-generation-energy-climate-modelling-2024/)

 Authors:
 EF: [Ekaterina Fedotova](https://github.com/ekatef)